-Here, master doctor, in perplexity and doubtful dilemma.
+Here, Master Doctor, in perplexity and doubtful dilemma.

-I cannot tell vat is dat: but it is tell-a me dat you make grand preparation for a duke de Jamany: by my trot, dere is no duke dat the court is know to come.
-I tell you for good vill: adieu.
+I cannot tell vat is dat; but it is tell-a me dat you make grand preparation for a Duke de Jamany.
+By my trot, dere is no duke that the court is know to come; I tell you for good will: Adieu.